netanelgilad/opah-vscode/README.md

 `depno` follows in `deno`'s footsteps and removes the need for a package manager.
 The ECMAScript spec already provides a code dependency management solution with ES6 modules and so a package manager only provides more friction.
 And that same spec supports the dominant way of delivering code today, the HTTP protocol.
 So no need to re-invent the wheel here.

 In `depno` there is no module resolution logic similar to `node.js`, but rather is lets you use HTTP for your dependencies.
 Publishing becomes as easy as uploading your code to a CDN, and consuming code requires nothing more than defining it in your `import` statements.

+### Macros

+Macros are a powerful language feature currently missing from the Typescript ecosystem.
+With `depno`, you can easily hook into the compilation process and extend the language as you see fit.

+Macros should not be complicated, and should not be any different from authoring any other code.
+In `depno` macros are just functions alongside the code that it manipulates.